apache/incubator-graphar/CONTRIBUTING.rst

 * The release will be automatically built and published to GitHub by GitHub Actions.
 Yu can edit the release notes on `GitHub <https://github.com/alibaba/GraphAr/releases>`_ to add more details.

-.. the reviewing part document is referred to
+.. the reviewing part document is referred and derived from
 .. https://github.com/nodejs/node/blob/main/doc/contributing/pull-requests.md#the-process-of-making-changes
 Reviewing pull requests
 -----------------------